evhub/bbopt/README.md

 Start optimizing using the given black box optimization algorithm.
 Use **algs** to get the valid values for _alg_.

-If this method is never called, or called with `alg=None`, BBopt will just serve the best parameters found so far, which is how the basic boilerplate works.
+If this method is never called, or called with `alg="serving"`, BBopt will just serve the best parameters found so far, which is how the basic boilerplate works.
 Note that, if no saved parameter data is found, and a _guess_ is present, BBopt will use that, which is a good way of distributing your parameter values without including all your saved parameter data.

 #### `algs`